 Residence Hall Coordinator –Nadine Verner, 252-985-5288, 1st Floor Roberson Hall

-The Rocky Mount campus including the Wesleyan Inn are patrolled twenty-four hours a day by contract security personnel from United States Security Services (USSA).
+The Rocky Mount campus is patrolled twenty-four hours a day by contract security personnel from United States Security Services (USSA).
 These personnel do not possess the powers of arrest.
 They do however are authorized to detain any subject under North Carolina State Statutes for certain circumstances.
-Contract security for the NCWC location at Goldsboro is provided by Sentry Security Services, Inc., 229 E. Walnut Street Goldsboro, NC 27533 (919) 736-7289.
-Contract security for the NCWC location at Durham, NC is Security Contracting Inc. (SCI), 421 Fayetteville Street, Suite 1100, Raleigh, NC 27601 Phone: (919)799-26777 www.SCI-US.org
+Contract security for the NCWU location at Goldsboro is provided by Sentry Security Services, Inc., 229 E. Walnut Street Goldsboro, NC 27533 (919) 736-7289.
+Contract security for the NCWU location at Durham, NC is Security Contracting Inc. (SCI), 421 Fayetteville Street, Suite 1100, Raleigh, NC 27601 Phone: (919)799-26777 www.SCI-US.org

 During periods when traditional class are in session Rocky Mount Police Officers are hired during the evening hours.
-These hours are often expanded during special events like home coming and school authorized dances.
+These hours are often expanded during special events like homecoming and school-authorized dances.
 These Officers have the full powers of arrest as granted by the State of North Carolina.
-Often times our campuses and ASPIRE programs are visited or attended by Sheriffs, State Troopers, Probation and Parole Officers and City Police Officers.
-In most circumstances each of these individuals maintains the power of arrest through their office even when out of uniform and or off duty.
+Often times our campuses and APS programs are visited or attended by Sheriffs, State Troopers, Probation and Parole Officers and City Police Officers.
+In most circumstances, each of these individuals maintains the power of arrest through their office even when out of uniform and or off duty.

 Programs about security and related issues are offered throughout the academic year in the residence halls, orientation, speakers and forums and specifically through monthly “Bishop Safety Tips” from the Security Directors Office.
 During the first few weeks of each semester all members of the Wesleyan Family are strongly encouraged to watch video clips and emails sent from the Director of Campus Safety on campus safety, responding to incidents on campus, and use of the campus emergency response system “Blackboard Alert’, and the use of the 911 Emergency Call Towers located throughout campus.